 Are you debating whether to get metal braces or clear (ceramic) braces?
 The best option for you will be determined by a variety of factors.
-Our orthodontists in British Columbia and Alberta explain why these options, along with Invisalign Clear Aligners, are so hotly debated.
+Our orthodontists in British Columbia explain why these options, along with Invisalign Clear Aligners, are so hotly debated.

 How do Braces Help?